๐ฎEmail address

 Account and password: Ensure the SMTP account and password are entered correctly to avoid errors.

-Security settings: Check whether the SMTP location and SSL certificate are valid and ensure other security settings are correct.
+Security settings: Check whether the SMTP location and SSL certificate are valid, and ensure other security settings are correct.

 After confirming these details, try connecting to the mail server again.
 These checks can effectively resolve most mail server rejection issues.